Historydraft Logo

 Imperial China (Qin and Han dynasties)

-He of Han died
+Shang of Han

 A mural showing women dressed in traditional Hanfu silk robes, from the Dahuting Tomb of the late Eastern Han dynasty (25–220 AD)